CLIMATE SMART AGRICULTURE

 To help scale the impact of the Livelihood Restoration Programme, GED Africa has identified and engaged Project-Affected People (PAPs) with strong agricultural knowledge to serve as Lead Farmers.
 These individuals act as knowledge hubs within their communities, helping to spread sustainable farming practices far beyond the initial training site.

-At the demonstration plot in Gershom, Lead Farmers:
+At the Demonstration Plots, Lead Farmers:

 Ongoing Support and Field Engagement